falqassab/forum-e2e-testing/README.md

 | TC-REG-008 | Duplicate Email         | Registration fails with existing email            |
 | TC-REG-009 | All buttons visible     | All buttons should be visible on                  |

-All buttons should be visible on Register page
 #### Login Tests (`login.spec.ts`)

 | Test ID      | Test Case                  | Description                                  |